MalefactorIX/Damage-Processing-System/Spectra/Codex of Arms.md

 - Minimum acceptable reload time is 2.5 seconds + 0.5 seconds for every 10 rounds above 30.

 ####    [Explosives]
-- Rockets, Grenades, or similar may not exceed 100m/s
+- Launched Rockets, Grenades, or similar may not exceed 100m/s
     - Tank shells are excluded from this rule.
+- Thrown Grenades may not exceed 50m/s, excluding gravity.
 - May not use collision-based (legacy) AT.
 All relevant objects are required to take LBA damage.
 - Lingering effects such as [ gas, flashbangs, or  fire ] will not be permitted at this time.
 - Explosive radius may not exceed 10 meters and must be raycasted from epicenter.